Zeptran/Voron_24_config/README.md

 ![Klipper-ERCF-Board](https://user-images.githubusercontent.com/21012208/212410223-20fda1a1-e04c-4a59-8771-8a131c3082a4.png)

-To Flash the board use tweezers to short the RST Pin on the controller two times.
+To flash the board use tweezers to short the RST pin on the controller two times.
 (Blinking pattern should change)
 ```
 sudo service klipper stop
 make clean